elinor-oren/CASA0022-Scents-of-Connection/README.md

 ### Pinout Diagram
 <img width="800" alt="image" src="https://github.com/user-attachments/assets/09533962-a25a-4786-bbec-89ba633fe305">

-Be sure to extend the wires on the Ultrasonic Atomizer, and solder a wire across the button to toggle on.
+Be sure to extend the wires on the Ultrasonic Atomizer and solder a wire across the button to toggle on.

 The 1k ohm resistor is connected between the gate of the MOSFET and ground and acts as a pull-down resistor.
 It ensures that the MOSFET gate is pulled to a known low state (0V) when the digital pin is not actively driving it.